icodeitnl/Data-Analysis-and-Visualisation/README.md

 Further on, Monthly Revenue and Revenue Growth Rate are calculated and visualized on a graph.

-**Monthly Revenue** grew steadily until *November 2017* when it reached its peak of *1.176 million* reais. *December* followed by a drop to the amount of the previous month of *October*.
+**Monthly Revenue** grew steadily until *November 2017* when it reached its peak of *1.176 million BRL*. *December* followed by a drop to the amount of the previous month of *October*.
 A slight increase in orders by *two hundred thousand* is observed in *January* with a backdrop and raise of about a *hundred thousand in March 2018* and remained relatively the same all the way through *April till May 2015*.
 Starting from the month of *May*, the orders decreased to *1 million* and from *August to September* plummeted to zero in one month.

 <img src="https://github.com/icodeitnl/Data-Analysis-and-Visualisation/blob/master/MonthlyRevenue.png"/>